This article was updated on 2nd July 2023, and we added a new reheating method; the air fryer.

 How to freeze onion bhajis

+To freeze onion bhajis, lay them out on a baking tray in a single layer and flash freeze them for 1-2 hours.
 Once they’re partially frozen, transfer the bhajis to a heavy-duty freezer bag and squeeze all the air out.

-The Best Way To Reheat Onion Bhajis
+How To Reheat Onion Bhajis [Tested Methods]

 - 1 portion onion bhajis